Megamind22/lstArab100words/README.md

 5) Each frame is resized to 112X112 pixels in order to reduce the dataset size without affecting the accuracy.
 6) Each pixel value in a frame is normalized to a range between 0 and  1 without distorting differences between the frame’s pixels.
 This is achieved by dividing each pixel value by 255.

-# How to test
+# Project Structure
+### Important Training Details
+During the implementation phase of our application, deep learning models were investigated in order to test the one with the highest recognition accuracy for the Arabic words using the dataset described in subsection dataset .

+We pretrain backend with You Tupe videos with fine tuning and train frontend model with camera videos and freeze another layer andmake end to end train model which means 2 model trainingwithout freeze in camera dataset with new face trackerprocessing not cutting with fixed size like paper[1] and made Merge model combine 2 model vf with backend to train vf with transfromer not 2 temp 2 layer CNN as backend that is occurred before in paper[1].
+Finally, train this model with different lengths of char ... means backend when You Tube fixed 145 frames with padding and change it 15to 100 when camera dataset and in end-to-end train ... make it variable mean changes to change of frames of video.Output of model is probabilities of SoftMax layer for 40 num classes and loss depend on CTC with greedy search to backward and train model ..made front-end with beam search 100 beam width.Greedy we take the best path in alternative paths and beam walk as tree take the best 100 every alternative paths

 ## Pre-trained Weights
-If you want to use pre-trained weights for future workers, you can contact a member of our team to take it .
+If you want to use pre-trained weights for future work, you can contact a member of our team to take it .